Kaya Jam Recipe (Homemade Coconut Jam)

 - Or tear open a hot, fluffy pumpkin mantou and dunk it right into the jam.
 Trust me, it’s the kind of bite that makes your eyes open wide.

-FAQs about Coconut Jam
+Coconut Jam FAQs

 Yes!
 Kaya is the Southeast Asian name for coconut jam.
 Depending on the country, you might also hear it called srikaya.
 Each region has its own twist, but the core ingredients are usually the same.